 As the young child develops in the parataxic mode of experience, he or she begins to incorporate information received from others with his or her personal experience of feeling with what becomes known as identity.
 A reflective view is constructed called by Sullivan “The Self-System.”
 The Self-System functions, in part, to promote the type of relations with others that increases states of euphoria and decreases anxiety (217:164-168).
 Robert Jay Lifton writes: “In Sullivan’s case, with a concept of a ‘self-system,’ which, whatever early conflict it may contain, enables the organism to move in a ‘basic direction (that) is forward.’”
 [The Protean Self (138:26)].

 The Self-System is composed of three parts: The Good-Me; the Bad-Me; and the Not-Me.
 The Good-Me is the term describing the sense of ourselves that we feel during interactions with others that bring comfort.
 The Bad-Me, conversely, is associated with the experience of discomfort.
 The Not-Me is a nebulous part of ourselves that we do not recognize to be ourselves.
-The Not-Me may include a sense of disorientation, dissociation, or vertigo.
-We may experience the Not-Me—or relate to the world and ourselves from the perspective of Not-Me—in dreams, trance or what Sullivan describes as “brown states”, or in unusual instances such as crises.
+The Not-Me may include a sense of disorientation, dissociation, or vertigo—very uncomfortable— a state-of-consciousness to avoid!
+The Not-Me—or the world and ourselves from the perspective of Not-Me— may be entered in dreams, trance, what Sullivan describes as “brown-studies”, or in unusual instances such as crises.
 6 As the name implies, we do not recognize this state of mind to be us.
 A person experiencing themselves as Not-Me may actually be more unsettled and more uncomfortable than when identifying with the Bad-Me.
 A sense of the uncanny, discussed above, may be a great part of this experience (217:161-164).
-[It is even hypothesized that The Bad-Me may sometimes be a preference to the The Not-Me; a source of delinquent and criminal behavior (80, 92)].
+[It is even hypothesized that The Bad-Me may sometimes be a preference to the The Not-Me, the suppression by substitution of which is motivation to delinquent, criminal, and pathological compulsive behavior (80, 92)].
 (Dread, an extreme, almost panic feeling that the existentialist writers such as Kierkegaard, Dostoevsky, Kafka, Sartre, and Camus portray so intensely, is a variation of this type of discomforting primal emotion.
-Both William James and his father, Henry James, Sr., chronical the sudden onset of a deep sense of despair and meaninglessness that is characteristic of this dread or uncanny (The Writings of William James.
-William also discusses an approach that he developed helping himself overcome this experience, while chronicling a multitude of extreme altered states of consciousness of others.
-He details this in The Varieties of Religious Experience his Gifford Lectures.
+Both William James and his father, Henry James, Sr., chronicle the sudden onset of a deep sense of despair and meaninglessness that is characteristic of this dread or uncanny [The Writings of William James (105)].
+William also discusses an approach that he developed helping himself overcome this experience, while chronicling a multitude of extreme altered states of consciousness of many varied people.
+He details this in The Varieties of Religious Experience his Gifford Lectures (106).
 Possibly his entire career as the fountainhead of American psychology and major developer of the philosophy of Pragmatism may have been a response to these experiences.
 This is similar to Freud’s self cure psychoanalysis grew from with The Interpretation of Dreams and Psychopathology of Everyday Life.
 Jean-Paul Sartre has described “anguish” as a related experience— less intense or debilitating than dread or the more extreme anxiety states.
 Anguish may be a prelude or an announcement to action, sometimes creative action—denial the source of bad faith (205:35-45).

 It may be inferred that in a crisis situation we attempt to cope with the highest, most mature level of functioning that we have available.
 When our normal methods of coping are inadequate, the healthy person can usually reorganize his or her outlook and develop newer, creative methods for problem solving.
 With repeated failure, however, or shock too sudden or too great, we all may find ourselves in a regressive crisis experience.
 As our higher levels of resources are expended, the earlier successful lines of defense are attempted If these fail, we may continually be thrown into regression through the syntaxic mode of experience, and further back to experiencing others in a parataxic mode.
 (A corollary of this process is that crisis patients are often literally unable to speak or when they do, express a sense of alienation toward their environment and those around them.)
 At this point the foundations of the Self-System are laid bare.
 We are thrown into the experiences of the Not-Me and overwhelmed by anxiety in the form of the uncanny that seems to be a part of this stage of development.
 Different people have incorperated the uncanny, to a greater or lesser degree, as part of their Self-System or personality.
 All of us have some—and in milder variations it is important to our well being.
 As Erikson implies, cited in the following sections of this paper, in the correct instances, we need some sense of distrust and other developmental experiences that we usually find unsettling, in order to develop our abilities to do reality testing.
 It is when we are overwhelmed that we are in crisis.
 7